airbytehq/glossary/content/term/unstructured data.md

 |Record 1| "Bob" | 29 |
 |Record 2| "Mary"| 30 |

 Storing the data in a structured manner makes it much more efficient to query the data.
-For example, after structuring the data it is possible to easily and efficientl execute queries
+For example, after structuring the example data it is possible to easily and efficientl execute queries by name or by age.